 Water Chestnuts, from the MD Dept. of Natural Resources.

-Maryland Weed Control Law, Weed Control Program enforces law to remove specific weeds.
+Noxious Weeds in Maryland, Weed Control Program enforces law to remove specific weeds.

 Plant Invaders of Mid-Atlantic Natural Areas, published by the National Parks Service and sponsored by MNPS.
 A 28 MB PDF version is also available.
 Copies are available through MNPS and can be purchased at Meetings or by ordering from MNPS.